Theme dependent image

 Contents of each chapter

 Each chapter has two editions: exercise notebooks with ... placeholders and solution notebooks with complete implementations.
-Use the solution edition to quickly verify results.
-Use the exercise edition to deepen understanding by implementing the missing code.
+Use the solution edition to quickly check the results.
+Use the exercise edition to deepen your understanding by implementing the missing code.

 I. Python / NumPy basics

-Chapters 1 and 2 cover the Python and NumPy fundamentals needed for RC.
+Chapters 1 and 2 cover the Python and NumPy basics needed for RC.
 Python is used throughout the bootcamp.
-Chapter 1 introduces core programming and computer‑science concepts, including syntax and basic algorithms.
-Chapter 2 covers NumPy, the main library for efficient array-based numerical computation in Python, and explains common usage and techniques.
-These chapters target readers with limited programming experience.
+Chapter 1 introduces core programming and computer science concepts, including syntax and basic algorithms.
+Chapter 2 covers NumPy, the main library for efficient array-based numerical computation in Python, and explains its common usage and techniques.
+These chapters are for readers with limited programming experience.
 Skip them if you are already comfortable with Python and NumPy.

 ExerciseSolution